0xPolygonMiden/compiler/docs/guides/rust_to_wasm.md

     cargo new --lib wasm-fib && cd wasm-fib

-To compile to WebAssembly, you must have the appropriate Rust toolchain installed, and we will also need additional Cargo nightly features to build for Miden, so let's add a toolchain file to our project root so that `rustup` and `cargo` will know what we need, and use them by
+To compile to WebAssembly, you must have the appropriate Rust toolchain installed, so let's add a toolchain file to our project root so that `rustup` and `cargo` will know what we need, and use them by default:
-default:

     cat <<EOF > rust-toolchain.toml
     [toolchain]
-    channel = "nightly"
+    channel = "stable"
-    targets = ["wasm32-unknown-unknown"]
+    targets = ["wasm32-wasip1"]
     EOF

 Next, edit the `Cargo.toml` file as follows: